bluz71/vim-mistfly-statusline/README.md

 The `g:moonflyDiagnosticsIndicator` option specifies which character to indicate diagnostic errors.
-Currently, [ALE](https://github.com/dense-analysis/ale) and [Coc](https://github.com/neoclide/coc.nvim) lint errors may be indicated via this option.
+Currently, [ALE](https://github.com/dense-analysis/ale) and [Coc](https://github.com/neoclide/coc.nvim) diagnostics may be indicated via this option.

 By default, the Unicode cross character (`U+2716`), `✖`, will be displayed.
 A